joshelser/dropwizard-hadoop-metrics2/README.md

 This project is a simple Reporter which enables metrics collected by the [Dropwizard Metrics](https://dropwizard.github.io/metrics) library to be pushed to all configured [Hadoop Metrics2](https://hadoop.apache.org/docs/r2.7.2/api/org/apache/hadoop/metrics2/package-summary.html) system.
-In my opinion, Dropwizard Metrics is the superior API that feels more natural to use.
+This is done by creating a Reporter (Dropwizard) which is also a MetricsSource (Hadoop Metrics2).

-However, the intended means to push metrics into the [Ambari Metrics System](https://cwiki.apache.org/confluence/display/AMBARI/Metrics) is provided as a Hadoop Metrics2 Sink.
-This library acts as a bridge for applications to be instrumented via Dropwizard Metrics but to send those metrics to the Ambari Metrics System.
+This combination allows applications instrumented via Dropwizard Metrics to send their metrics to the [Ambari Metrics System](https://cwiki.apache.org/confluence/display/AMBARI/Metrics).

+Most of the other functionality present in Hadoop Metrics2 is already provided by Dropwizard Metrics.
+I personally prefer instrumenting code with Dropwizard Metrics' API, so this is the perfect middle-ground.

 ## Usage